0E9B061F/ghast.js/README.md

 Sub = "(" Atom* ")"
 ```

-Our parser will now return a ghast AST which we can use to manipulate the parsed syntax:
+The parser will now return a ghast AST which can be used to manipulate the
+parsed syntax:

 ```javascript
 const tree = parser.parse(input, {ast})
 tree.each('A', a=> a.each('B', b=> a.excise(b)))
 ```

-The added staement removes all B elements below an A element (but leaves top-level B elements intact).
+This will remove all B elements below an A element (but leaves top-level B elements intact).